classiebit/eventmie-pro-docs/resources/docs/3.0/events/repetitive-events.md

 ## Repetitive Type: Weekly

-The event that repeats every `week` from start to end date.
+Create events that repeat every `week` within your selected date range.

 <br>

 **Form Fields**

--   **Repetitive Days** - set weekdays on which the event repeats.
+-   **Repetitive Days** – Select weekdays for the event to repeat.
--   **Start Time** - set start time for a particular schedule of each month.
+-   **Start Time** – Set the start time for each month's schedule.
--   **End Time** - set end time for a particular schedule of each month.
+-   **End Time** – Set the end time for each month's schedule.

 ---

-**This is how Weekly Repetitive Schedules look like**
+**Example: Weekly Repetitive Schedules**

 ---